ogri-la/strongbox/README.md

 Addon zip files, `.wowman.json` files, cached data and `WowMatrix.dat` files can all be removed from the `Cache` menu.

+Addon `.zip` files that contain top-level files or top-level directories missing a `.toc` file **will not be installed** and the downloaded `.zip` file will be deleted immediately.
+This is a guard against poorly or maliciously constructed `.zip` files.

+Addon `.rar` files are not and will not be supported.

 This software interacts with the following remote hosts:

 * [www.curseforge.com](https://www.curseforge.com) and [wowinterface.com](https://wowinterface.com) to download detailed